 OIA Consent will be needed for an overseas person to gain an interest in a fishing quota, or rights or interests in a foreign-controlled business that owns or controls an interest in a New Zealand fishing quota.
-In determining whether to grant permission to an overseas person to acquire an interest in any fishing quota, the OIO must have regard to those factors set out in section 57H of the Fisheries Act.
+In determining whether to grant permission to an overseas person to acquire an interest in any fishing quota, the OIO must have regard to the benefits that may arise under each factor set out in section 57H of the Fisheries Act.

-The national security and public order ('NSPO') notification regime
+The national security and public order (NSPO) notification regime